Parkkeo1/CS-Py/README.txt

              Due to how ESEA Pugs restart the match multiple times before going live, results may vary.

           d.
 This program can record and calculate your performance statistics for matches while GS is enabled.
-             Thus, it does not work for games that you played in the past without having this program running and enabled.
+             Thus, it does not work for games that you play(ed) without having this program running and enabled.

       6. Report bugs here: https://github.com/Parkkeo1/CS-Py/issues